 In the illustration at left, above, the labels have not been offset.
 In the illustration at right, they have been offset by the default angle and offset distance.

 To offset labels, in the Symbol tab of the Label Style dialog, we check the Move box and then specify the Angle and offset distance desired.
+In the illustration we have set the background color for the preview pane to dark gray.

 There are four ways of specifying offset distance: